Glagan/zap/README.md

 # zap

-*zap* is a library to display simple yet customizable notifications.
+*zap* is a library to display simple yet customizable notifications in Svelte.
 You can stylize text with a simple syntax, add buttons to make the notifications interactable and add callbacks for some events during the life of a notification.

-You can find a live demo here: [https://zap.nikurasu.org/](https://zap.nikurasu.org/) You can also run the demo locally by installing the dependencies and then run ``yarn run dev``.
+You can find a live demo here: [https://zap.nikurasu.org/](https://zap.nikurasu.org/)
+You can also run the demo locally by installing the dependencies and then run ``yarn run dev``.

 <p align="center">